 Garlic:

-When used properly, this heating vegetables is very effective at stimulating the digestive fire and detoxifying the system.
-Garlic is a potent immune-boosting, antimicrobial agent and is very beneficial for the system during times of illness (in moderation).
+When used properly, this heating vegetable is very effective at stimulating the digestive fire and detoxifying the system.
+Garlic is a potent immune-boosting, antimicrobial agent and is very beneficial for the system during illness (in moderation).

 Green onion:

-Green onion has been added to help spark the digestion, add a bit of flavor and provide us with some much needed vitamins (spec A, C, K).
-Studies have shown this tasty condiment to enhance immune function, making it even more of an essential ingredient for our Get Well Kitchari!
+Green onion has been added to help spark digestion, add a bit of flavor, and provide you with some much-needed vitamins (i.e. A, C, K).
+Studies have shown this tasty condiment enhances immune function, making it even more of an essential ingredient for our Get Well Kitchari!

 Get Well Kitchari Recipe